-On February 1, SaskCentral's land, building, and investment property were classified as held for sale and presented separately in the consolidated balance sheet.
+In 2023, SaskCentral's land, building, and investment property were classified as held for sale and presented separately in the consolidated balance sheet.
 The disposal is consistent with SaskCentral's long-term business plan.
+Management continues to be committed to the plan to sell the assets.
 The assets are expected to be sold within twelve months.
-The comparative consolidated statement of profit or loss has been re-presented to show the discontinued operations separately from continuing operations.